AI Summarise

 - Woodgrain finishes: Choices like Polytec Perugian Walnut or Estella Oak Woodmatt bring warmth and character to flat cabinetry.

-- Shaker doors: These classic cabinetry profiles introduce a sense of bespoke craftsmanship to your design Favourites of ours are Polytec Hamptons, Casino and Stratford.
+- Shaker doors: These classic cabinetry profiles introduce a sense of bespoke craftsmanship to your design.
+Favourites of ours are Polytec Hamptons, Casino and Stratford.

 - Feature stone benchtops: Select materials with natural veining or dramatic patterns, such as Calacatta marble-inspired stones, which bring texture and visual interest to your kitchen.